Our organisation

 Weincampus Neustadt

-Head of the dual study programme Viticulture and Oenology (B.Sc) Rhineland-Palatinate and Professor of Oenology
+, Program Director of the dual degree program in Viticulture and Oenology (B.Sc.) in Rhineland-Palatinate and Professor of Oenology

 Prof. Dr. Eike Lüdeling

-Doctor of Agricultural Sciences, specialising in sustainability in horticulture and fruit growing in a changing climate
+Doctor of Agricultural Sciences, specialising in, amongst other things, sustainability in horticulture and fruit growing in the context of climate change

 Lars Neumeister